Staff login

 Appointment of Supplier

-• The appointment of a new supplier will be authorised by the Senior Accountant.
+The appointment of a new supplier will be authorised by the Chief Finance Officer.

-• All relevant details of the supplier will be entered into the financial system by the Senior Accountant once approval is obtained from the General Manager (Operations).
+All relevant details of the supplier will be entered into the financial system by the Chief Finance Officer once approval is obtained from the Chief Operations Officer.

-• The General Manager (Operations) will review information entered into the financial system and independently verify the bank account or other payment details of the supplier to ensure payments made are to the correct supplier.
+The Chief Operations Officer will review information entered into the financial system and independently verify the bank account or other payment details of the supplier to ensure payments made are to the correct supplier.

 Supplier Payment Terms

-• Payment terms for all suppliers must be reviewed by the Senior Accountant annually.
+Payment terms for all suppliers must be reviewed by the Chief Finance Officer annually.

 Purchasing Policy